fenago/snowflake-intro/lab_snowpark_dataframe_api/getting_started_with_snowpark_dataframe_api.md

 First, we have to set up the Jupyter environment for our notebook.
-The full instructions for setting up the environment are in the Snowpark documentation [Configure Jupyter](https://docs.snowflake.com/en/developer-guide/snowpark/quickstart-jupyter.html#configuring-the-jupyter-notebook-for-snowpark).
+The full instructions for setting up the environment are in the Snowpark documentation [Configure Jupyter].

 #### Setup your credentials file

 To create a Snowflake session, we need to authenticate to the Snowflake instance.
 Though it might be tempting to just override the authentication variables with hard coded values in your Jupyter notebook code, it's not considered best practice to do so.
 If you share your version of the notebook, you might disclose your credentials by mistake to the recipient.
 Even worse, if you upload your notebook to a public code repository, you might advertise your credentials to the whole world.
 To prevent that, you should keep your credentials in an external file (like we are doing here).

 Then, update your credentials in that file and they will be saved on your local machine.
-Even better would be to switch from user/password authentication to [private key authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#key-pair-authentication-key-pair-rotation).
+Even better would be to switch from user/password authentication to [private key authentication].

 Positive
 :  Put your key pair files into the same directory or update the location in your credentials file.